harishharrys/IOTObjectDetection/README.md

-# Object detection using deep learning with OpenCV and Python
+# IOT Object detection using deep learning with OpenCV and Python

 OpenCV `dnn` module supports running inference on pre-trained deep learning models from popular frameworks like Caffe, Torch and TensorFlow.